logicalgraphs/CryptoCoin/README.md

 ## TODOs:

-* summarize all portfolii with net gain/loss
+* summarize all portfolii with net gain/loss: DONE

-* Write a daily transaction-reporter
+* Write a daily transaction-reporter: DONE

 * Track which crypto can be loaned/earn interest.
 This might be useful for Bayesian analysis, as well.